 The Association will provide parking for all of its employees when possible.
-Employees are expected to use their assigned parking spots and should not park in the visitor or handicapped spot(s).
+Employees are expected to use their assigned parking spots and should not park in the visitor or handicapped spot(s) unless legally permitted to do so.

 Use of WSAC Cars